victronenergy/dbus-mqtt/README.md

 	N/<portal ID>/<service_type>/<device instance>/<D-Bus path>

   * Portal ID is the VRM portal ID associated with the CCGX.
+You can find the portal ID on the CCGX in Settings->VRM online portal->VRM Portal ID.
+On the VRM portal itself, you can find the ID in Settings tab.
   * Service type is the part of the D-Bus service name that describes the service.
-  * Device instance is a number used to make all services of the same type unique (this value is published on the D-Bus as /DeviceInstance)
+  * Device instance is a number used to make all services of the same type unique (this value is published on the D-Bus as /DeviceInstance).

 The payload of the D-Bus value is wrapped in a dictionary and converted to json.
-The messages are retained by the broker, so if you subscribe to the broker you'll always get last message for each subscribed topic.
+The messages are retained by the broker, so if you subscribe to the broker you'll always get the last message for each subscribed topic.

 Example:
 Suppose we have a PV inverter, which reports a total AC power of 936W.
 The topic of the MQTT message would be: